dotnet/docs-aspire/docs/extensibility/custom-component.md

 The preceding code adds two extension methods on the `IHostApplicationBuilder` type, one for the standard registration of MailKit and another for keyed-registration of MailKit.

 > [!TIP]
 > Extension methods for .NET Aspire components should extend the `IHostApplicationBuilder` type and follow the `Add<MeaningfulName>` naming convention where the `<MeaningfulName>` is the type or functionality you're adding.
+For this article, the `AddMailKitClient` extension method is used to add the MailKit client.
+It's likely more in-line with the official guidance to use `AddMailKitSmtpClient` instead of `AddMailKitClient`, since this only registers the `SmtpClient` and not the entire MailKit library.

 Both extensions ultimately rely on the private `AddMailKitClient` method to register the `MailKitClientFactory` with the dependency injection container as a [scoped service](/dotnet/core/extensions/dependency-injection#scoped).
 The reason for registering the `MailKitClientFactory` as a scoped service is because the connection (and authentication) operations are considered expensive and should be reused within the same scope where possible.
 In other words, for a single request, the same `ISmtpClient` instance should be used.
 The factory holds on to the instance of the `SmtpClient` that it creates and disposes of it.